trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Words are one such tool, such is written language.

-12 concepts to twist logic and help to let go of thought concepts dear to us to grasp the whole picture, whole idea of the book is to present a different view about what consciousness actually is.
+12 concepts to twist logic and help to let go of thought concepts dear to us to grasp the whole picture, whole idea of the book is to present a different view about what consciousness  is.

 1. Darwin's strange inversion of reasoning
 2. Reasons without reasoners